Sydney-Informatics-Hub/geopython-pawsey/README.md

 ---
-title: "SIH Python for Geoscientists"
+title: "Introduction to Machine Learning with Python for Mineral Exploration"
 ---
 # Readme